Cash flow management can be the difference between success and failure

 Cash flow management means tracking the money coming into your business and monitoring it against outgoings such as bills, salaries and property costs.
 When done well, it gives you a complete picture of cost versus revenue and ensures you have enough funds to pay your bills whilst also making a profit.

-Why bad cash flow management is bad news for SMEs
+Why is cash flow management important?

 All business owners will want to avoid cash flow problems.
 However, due to their size and ability to access financial resources, SMEs are often disproportionately affected by negative cash flow.